RPM. Three letters that are full of promise and excitement. And often a little confusion and a few misconceptions:

 Unfortunately, that’s not the case.
 Not every ad provider calculates RPM the same way, and some approaches result in confusing or skewed reports of RPM.

-RPM calculated using all Google Analytics pageviews vs. RPM calculated using filtered pageviews
+RPM using all pageviews vs. RPM using filtered pageviews

 Traditionally, RPM is calculated using pageviews, as reported by Google Analytics.